podemos-info/decidim-module-votings/README.md

 # Decidim::Votings

-An administrator can add one or more votings to a participatory process or assambly
+An administrator can add one or more votings to a participatory space.

 ## Usage